Info for Parents

 Student Accessibility Services help provide academic accommodations to students with permanent or temporary disabilities.
 Once registered, students may be eligible to receive services such as note-taking, testing accommodations, access to assistive technology, skills training, and assistance with government funding.
 To make an appointment, visit GMH 104, call 453-7207 or email email@example.com.

 The Community Chaplain and Campus Ministry offer spiritual support, guidance and a listening ear to all students, regardless of faith.
 Students can become involved in ministries, attend retreats, explore leadership opportunities and share theological discussions.
 Campus Ministry also oversees the Student Food Bank.
-Please drop by GMH 203, call 452-0636 or email email@example.com.
+Please drop by HCH G14 or email Claire Morrison at firstname.lastname@example.org.

 Brock Richardson, Director, Student Services and Residence Life